Symmetric observations without symmetric causal explanations: Introduction

-In understanding all, the response of electric current with temperature in a material, the behavior of a flock against a predator, or the effect of a social policy in well-being, capturing which events cause which others and what are the causation mechanisms are arguably the most fundamental questions that one can ask.
-Despite its primary importance as a core component of the scientific process, an operational approach to causal inference has only been developed reasonably recently \cite{causalitybook,spirtesbook}.
+From a fundamental point of view, understanding means uncovering the causal mechanisms that underlie the observed phenomena.
+Despite its primary importance as a core component of the scientific process, an operational approach to causal inference has only been developed relatively recently \cite{causalitybook,spirtesbook}.

-Modern approaches to causal inference, aided by improvements in computational capability, resort to discrete search techniques over the space of possible causal mechanisms.
-A standard procedure is constraint-based: beginning with fully connected causal graphs, the independence relations extracted from the data are used to prune connections \cite{pasquato2023}.
-Alternatively, there also exist score-based techniques, that rank each causal explanation by the likelihood that it can generate the observations \cite{jin2024}.
-In both approaches, a strong desideratum is to restrict the search space as much as possible.
+Modern approaches to causal inference, aided by improvements in computational capability, use discrete search techniques over the space of possible causal mechanisms \cite{zanga2022}.
+A standard procedure is constraint based: Beginning with fully connected causal graphs, the independence relations extracted from the data are used to prune connections.
+The paradigmatic example is the Peter-Clark algorithm \cite{spirtesbook}, which has since been refined and applied in multiple scenarios \cite{spirtes1995,colombo2014,le2019,pasquato2023}.
+Alternatively, there also exist score-based techniques that rank each causal explanation by the likelihood that it can generate the observations \cite{akaike1974,geiger1994,jin2024}.
+Both approaches suffer from \textit{curses of dimensionality}: For the former, the number of conditional independence tests to perform increases combinatorially with the number of variables; for the latter, one has to evaluate the score function in all possible causal graphs.
+For any of the approaches it is thus very much desirable to restrict as much as possible the space of possible causal structures generating some given data.